 On-Campus Voting: Convenient and Accessible

 Thanks to the efforts of Pace’s student leaders, voting is easier than ever!
-For the New York Presidential Primary, Pace students can vote directly on campus.
+For the Presidential election, students registered to vote with their residence hall address can vote directly on campus.
 Polling places will be available at the Student Center, One Pace Plaza in NYC and Willcox Hall on the Pleasantville Campus.
 Voting has never been more convenient—take advantage of this opportunity to engage in civic life.

 Get Involved and Stay Informed